mlcommons/mlcube/docs/runners/gcp-runner.md

 # Google Compute Platform (GCP) Runner

+!!! attention
-> __DISCLAIMER__ MLCube is under active development.
-Allocating and using instances in clouds are associated with
-> costs.
-Users of GCP runners should be aware about it, especially, taking into account capability of GCP runners to
-> automatically create and start remote instances.
-GCP RUNNERS in current implementation DO NOT stop/destroy remote
+      MLCube is under active development.
+Allocating and using instances in clouds are associated with costs.
+Users of GCP runners should be aware about it, especially, taking into account capability of GCP runners to automatically create and start remote instances.
+GCP RUNNERS in current implementation DO NOT stop/destroy remote instances.
-> instances.
       Users are encouraged to visit web consoles to identify what virtual instances exist and run.

+!!! warning
-> GCP runner can update users' `${HOME}/.ssh/config` configuration files.
+      GCP runner can update users' `${HOME}/.ssh/config` configuration files.

 GCP runner is a frontend runner for running MLCubes in Google cloud.
 It is called a frontend runner because it does not actually run cubes, but ensures that a remote instance is up and running, and then uses other runners to actually run MLCubes.
 The following chain of runners is supported and has been tested:

 1. A user interacts with GCP runners.
 These runners are responsible for creating remote instances (if they do not exist), start them, install required software stack (such as docker or singularity).
 2. Once a remote instance is up and running, GCP runners delegates further execution to other runners, such as